joakimk/toniq/README.md

 * The redis connection could be lost when we need to report a job as finished
 * etc...

+In actual use most of the non-retry cases are very rare.
+It's probably okay if you send two emails if the redis connection was lost after the first time the job was run if that happens once a year.

 ## Will jobs be run in order?

 * This is a first-in-first-out queue, so mostly yes, but not guaranteed